saamehsanaaee/MontbretiaCabinet-ISP/README.md

 ### WMAD Model
 #### GNN and LSTM
 #### GLM

 ## Model Interpretation
 ### WM Architecture
 ### WM Demand

 ## Generalization of WMAD
 ### Presenting Emotion and Language Data to the Model

 ## Acknowledgements
 Data were provided in part by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.

 In addition, we thank Neuromatch Academy (NMA) and the Open Science Framework (OSF) for providing the HCP 100-subject data subset for this project.
-Finally, we thank Linzan Liu and Matin Yousefabadi for their support, mentorship, and advising in the NMA CN course during the summer of 2024.
+Finally, we are extremely grateful for Linzan Liu and Matin Yousefabadi and their support, mentorship, and advising during the NMA CN course during the summer of 2024.

+## References